 - extend the amount of time a current H-1B worker may remain in the U.S.;

 - change the terms of employment for current H-1B workers;

 - allow current H-1B workers to change employers; and

 - allow current H-1B workers to work concurrently in a second H-1B position.

-The H-1B cap numbers for FY 2012 saw a sudden acceleration during the last 3 to 4 weeks.
-Just about a month ago, as of October 21, 2011, USCIS had reported receiving only about 46,200 cap-subject petitions.
-In just over a month, USCIS has received approximately 20,000 cap-subject petitions.
-Also, when compared to last fiscal year, the H-1B cap has reached nearly 2 months sooner in FY 2012.
-In the last fiscal year, USCIS announced that the H-1B cap had reached on January 27, 2011, and the 20,000 under the ‘advanced degree’ cap reached on December 22, 2010 against November 23, 2011 and October 19, 2011, respectively this fiscal year.
-Is the sudden increase in H-1B filings a sign that the US economy is on its way to revival?
+The H-1B cap numbers for FY 2013 has been steadily climbing towards the cap since the opening of the filing period on April 2, 2012.
+When compared to last fiscal year, the H-1B cap has reached more than 5 months sooner in FY 2013.
+In the last fiscal year, USCIS announced that the H-1B cap had reached on November 22, 2011, and the 20,000 under the ‘advanced degree’ cap reached on October 19, 2011, against June 11, 2012 and June 7, 2012 respectively this fiscal year.
+The steady increase in H-1B filings could surely be a sign that the US economy is well on its way to revival.